-COVID 19 Specific Directions:
+COVID 19 Specific Directions if needed:

-- 1. No parents are allowed on campus during drop off or pick up time. - 2.
-All students will be given a health screening and temperature measurement before entering campus. - 3.
-All students are required to wear a mask.
+- 1. Parents have no need to be on campus during drop off or pick up time. - 2.
+All staff/students will be given a health screening before entering campus. - 3.
+All staff/students are required to wear a mask while indoors.
 If they do not have one, the school will provide one.